- The Axolotl pet can make great pets, but they aren’t ideal for beginner pet owners who have no experience with keeping amphibians.

-And although the axolotl pet, like many amphibians, have regenerative qualities, they are still quite vulnerable to various infections and illnesses often caused by improper care.
+Although the axolotl pet, like many amphibians, has regenerative qualities, they are still quite vulnerable to various infections and illnesses often caused by improper care.

 Their water must be kept at a certain temperature and filtered constantly.
 You should also be comfortable with handling brine shrimp and worms, as they will ideally make up the bulk of your axolotl’s diet.

 Finally, be sure to check the legality of axolotls as pets in your state or country.
 California, Maine, New Jersey, and Virginia all notably prohibit the ownership of them.
 Additionally, they are legal in New Mexico, but it is illegal to import them from other states.